 2. Institutional Billing:

-• Involves billing for services provided by healthcare institutions, such as hospitals, nursing homes, and rehabilitation centers.
+Encompasses billing for services rendered by health care institutions such as hospitals, nursing homes, and rehabilitation centers.

 3. Ambulatory Surgical Center (ASC) Billing: